Should You Buy 40-Year Term Life Insurance? Here’s What You Need to Know

 The disadvantages of a 40-year term are few but are important to consider:

-- Price – Convenience comes with a higher price tag compared to a 20-year term or 30-year term.
+- Price – Convenience comes with a higher price tag than a 20-year term or 30-year term.

-- Competitors – Only Banner Life and Protective Life offer a 40-year term.
+- Competitors – Banner Life and Protective Life offer a 40-year term, Kansas City offers Term to 85.

 - Commitment – Do you need a term life of 40 years?